 Reuse What You Can

 Millions of tons of construction debris and other materials from homes and businesses are dumped in landfills every year as a result of renovation projects.
 Keeping as much of that out of the landfill as possible by reusing it isn’t just green, it can also cut down on your expenses.
 For example, rather than gutting your kitchen to the studs as part of a renovation, make only needed strategic changes.
 If your cabinets are in good shape, paint or reface them and reuse them.
 A fresh coat of paint changes a lot more than you think it would.
 Keep flooring that is in good shape and matches your new color palette.
 If you can’t manage to use everything right away, you should store them.
 Even old boxes that you might think would take up a lot of space can be compacted down with careful stacking and bailing wire.
-For things you don't reuse, see if you can donate them to a non-profit rather than disposing of them.
+For things you don’t reuse, see if you can donate them to a non-profit rather than disposing of them.

 Focus on Energy-Saving Improvements

 When you are doing renovations, look to make improvements that will save energy.
 That could involve installing appliances that use less electricity and water.
 It also could mean installing energy-saving lighting or making some other energy-saving improvement to your home such as installing a smart thermostat.
 If you have problems keeping your home at a consistent temperature, you may want to look at replacing old windows and doors.
 These culprits can be huge energy leaks, and replacing them can also provide a great face-lift for your home.